sdjanian/sf_sleep/README.md

 # SoundFocus Sleep
-This is the GitHub repo for the paper "PAPER TITLE".
-It contains the training code for the deep learning sleep classification model along side the Aalborg University Wearable Sleep Study (AAUWSS) dataset.
+This is the GitHub repo for the paper "Towards Real-Time Sleep Stage Classification: A Deep Learning Approach Leveraging PPG and ECG".
+It contains the training code for the deep learning sleep classification model along side the processing for Aalborg University Wearable Sleep Study (AAUWSS) dataset.

 # How to use